IrvingtonRobotics/pros-notes/okapi-reference.md

 The [okapi docs](https://pros.cs.purdue.edu/v5/okapi/index.html) provides a more comprehensive reference -- this is just for our commonly-used functions.

+For a broader tutorial, see [Getting Started with OkapiLib](https://pros.cs.purdue.edu/v5/okapi/tutorials/walkthrough/getting-started.html)

 ## Enable

 Uncomment the line `//#include "okapi/api.hpp"` in `include/main.h` so that it reads `#include "okapi/api.hpp"`.